Gold falls after ECB decision; awaits UK poll, Comey details

-LONDON Gold slipped on Thursday after the euro lost ground against the dollar and as investors awaited the outcome of Britain's national election and testimony from former U.S. FBI director James Comey.
+LONDON (Reuters) - Gold slipped on Thursday after the euro lost ground against the dollar and as investors awaited the outcome of Britain's national election and testimony from former U.S. FBI director James Comey.

 The euro declined after the European Central Bank cut its forecasts for inflation and said that policymakers had not discussed scaling back its massive bond-buying programme.